How to Generate SSH Keys on Windows using PuTTY Download

-PuTTYgen is a robust SSH key pair generation tool, and will help you to generate an SSH-2 RSA key pair.
-This is the type of SSH key needed to access a SkySilk VM.
+PuTTYgen is a robust SSH key pair generation tool that comes via PuTTY Download that will help you to generate an SSH-2 RSA key pair.
+This is the type of SSH key needed to access a SkySilk VPS with SSH.

 Be sure to Save your private key!